Upgrade Notes¶

 modelGeneration/medium

-now uses Texture.search/medium
+now uses Texture parameter.search/medium

 Removed Functionality